holdeeno/marketing-website-template/README.md

 1. Push your code to GitHub
 2. Create a new project on [Vercel](https://vercel.com)
 3. Import your GitHub repository
-4. Add your environment variables (if using contact form)
+4. Add your environment variables (for Sanity CMS and optional contact form)
 5. Deploy

 ## Contributing